 The goal of the detective is to bring about the expiation of that crime, to return the milieu to state of grace.
 Among fictional detectives, Christie’s character Poirot is particularly suited to this task, for he is a man without a home, perpetually traveling.
 Poirot first appears as a war refugee in The Mysterious Affair at Styles (1920).
 Like his first novel and Orient Express, many of his subsequent adventures have place names in the title, including Murder on the Links (1923), The Mystery of the Blue Train (1928), Peril at End House (1932), Death in the Clouds (1935), Murder in Mesopotamia (1936), Death on the Nile (1937), and The Hollow (1946).
 Still more involve travel.
 Poirot is a man isolated in the enormity of the world, confronting this evil.
 After Poirot sets right the community in this story, he leaves.
 He is absent from the final scene of community renewal.
 He is of no community and at home nowhere.

 Murder on the Orient Express is the apotheosis of the traditional whodunit.
 It is arguably the greatest example of the genre.
 What hampers the film’s critical reputation is that word “traditional.”
 When critics praise films from this period, it’s usually for their innovation.
 The classic narrative of the film and the film’s conglomeration of classic stars have worked against it in garnering critical attention.
 Yet, when it was released in 1974, Murder on the Orient Express became the highest grossing British production of all time, a record it held throughout the rest of the decade.
-Yet, its popularity and have worked against it in developing its critical reputation.
+Yet, its popularity has worked against it in developing its critical reputation.

 The film, however, is daring enough to be traditional in a time when films were valued for their edginess.
 It fulfills any value system that respects a perfect blend of story, technique, and theme, executed with near perfection.
 I’ve reached over 3,000 words without mentioning the beautiful art direction, costumes, or music yet.
 The artistry of the film is undeniable.
 Among film buffs, it remains highly regarded.
 And, yet, for the jaded critical establishment, it is too glamorous and too polished.
 Those qualities reek of middlebrowishness.
 What scholars miss is the complexity beneath the glamour and the polish.
 This is not a film that is all style and no substance and all story and no theme.
 It does not stand out as excellent among the films of the 1970s because it has a timelessness than they lack.
 It is less of its time and, thus, remains fresher than films that were praised for innovations, which are now old hat.
 The best indication of the enduring quality of the film is the fact that it remains engrossing, and, perhaps, becomes more so, on subsequent viewings, after the viewer knows the solution of the mystery.